 A dedicated home office provides room to spread out without intruding into shared family space, and to set up organization systems that keep files safe and secure.
 And when you close the door at the end of the work day, you can re-set your frame of mind to home time – which can be a challenge if you see a stack of projects waiting on the kitchen counter.

 Recent events such as the COVID-19 pandemic have pushed even more Canadians into work-from-home arrangements .
 Videoconferencing has gone mainstream and many workers are familiar with the routine of trying to set up enough distractions to ensure their children don’t wander into camera view.
 Or, furiously tidying up so their colleagues don’t see a messy backdrop!

 A dedicated home office space ensures you’ve always got a professional-calibre backdrop for those video calls, not to mention minimal background noise, and easy access to any files you may need.

 When you’re ready to create a more efficient work-from-home space that works harder for you, reach out to 8Twelve Mortgage.
 Our team of mortgage brokers can access renovation financing solutions to make your home office, workshop or studio dreams a reality.
-Our Mortgage Strategists are specialists in mortgage refinancing, reverse mortgages, renovation loan products and the lowest HELOC rates.
+Our Mortgage Agents are specialists in mortgage refinancing, reverse mortgages, renovation loan products and the lowest HELOC rates.